ateucher/rcourse-1day/R-course_1day.md

 ## Course Logistics

-**Date and Time:** Saturday March 7 2015, 9:00am to 4:00pm.
+**Date and Time:** Saturday April 11 2015, 9:00am to 4:00pm.
 Lunch and snacks will be provided.

 **Location:** Stantec Consulting, 400A-2261 Keating Cross Road Saanichton, BC